 Jim Austin, a former senior executive at Baxter Healthcare, combines business strategy and organizational development theory with extensive industry experience.
 His expertise is in working with senior management on strategic planning, organizational change, strategy execution and new business growth.
 In June 2016, Springer published his book, Leading Strategic Change in an Era of Healthcare Transformation, co-authored with two other Brown University faculty, for healthcare leaders trying to drive transformational change in their institution (click here for more information).
 In April 2018, the Health Administration Press published Jim's second book, Transformative Planning: How Your Healthcare Organization Can Strategize for an Uncertain Future (click here for more information).

 In 2013, Brown University appointed Jim a Senior Lecturer of Healthcare Leadership where he heads a graduate Leadership & Management course in the School of Professional Studies.
-Jim is also a lecturer/consultant at the Aresty Institute of Executive Education, Wharton Business School, where he tailored and delivered senior-level seminars on Strategy, Strategic Execution, Scenario Planning and Critical Thinking at a number of leading companies including Boston Scientific, Coca-Cola, Lincoln Financial, GE, Boston Scientific and Hitachi.
-Jim is also a faculty member for Duke Corporate Education, where he delivered senior level seminars on Strategy, Strategic Execution Innovation and decision-making for a range of clients including Sprint, BBA Aviation, Roche China and JP Morgan Chase.
+Jim is also a lecturer/consultant at the Aresty Institute of Executive Education, Wharton Business School, where he tailors and delivers senior-level seminars on Strategy, Strategic Execution, Scenario Planning and Critical Thinking for a number of leading companies including Boston Scientific, Coca-Cola, Lincoln Financial, GE, Boston Scientific and Hitachi.
+Jim is also a faculty member for Duke Corporate Education, where he delivers senior level seminars on Strategy, Strategic Execution Innovation and decision-making for a range of clients including Sprint, BBA Aviation, Duke University Hospital, Roche China and JP Morgan Chase.
 Jim is a Business Management Professor at the Lake Forest Graduate School of Management where he received the “Most Distinguished Corporate Education Faculty Member” (2009-10) and the “Learning Excellence” (2012) awards.
-He is also an Adjunct Faculty in the Department of Health Systems Management, College of Health Sciences, Rush University, where he teaches a graduate seminar on Healthcare Ethics.
+From 2013-2016, he was an Adjunct Faculty in the Department of Health Systems Management, College of Health Sciences, Rush University, where he taught a graduate seminar on Healthcare Ethics.